 - Other symptoms of COPD can be more vague.
 Examples are weight loss, tiredness and ankle swelling.

 Chest pain and coughing up blood (haemoptysis) are not common features of COPD.
 It is possible to have slightly blood-streaked sputum when you have a chest infection.
 However, chest pain, blood in the sputum or coughing up just blood, should always be reported to a doctor.
-This is because other conditions need to be excluded (like angina, heart attack or lung cancer).
+This is because other conditions need to be excluded (such as angina, heart attack or lung cancer).

 - In COPD there is permanent damage to the airways.
 The narrowed airways are fixed, and so symptoms are persistent (chronic).
 Treatment to open up the airways is therefore limited.